Health Insurance in Spain for Expats (2026 Guide): Cost, Coverage & Visa Requirements

 Full legal checklist:

-Private health insurance is mandatory for most long-stay residence permits, especially for applicants under the Non-Lucrative / Retirement Visa Spain and the Digital Nomad Visa Spain, where consulates require full private coverage with no copayments or waiting periods.
+Private health insurance is mandatory for most long-stay residence permits, especially for applicants under the Non-Lucrative / Retirement Visa Spain and the Digital Nomad Visa Spain.

 - GP & specialist visits